makes/bopra-cox/reports/analysis.md

 ### ___Conclusion:___

-Cases 4, 11 and 12 did not contain the required IAP waveform, and thus will be excluded from further analysis.
-The remaining datasets all have IAP data available under channel 1.
+Cases 4, 11, 12, 14, 23, 27, 28, 32, 33, 34, 35, 36, 37, 38, 39, 40, 48, 50, 52 and 57 did not contain the required IAP waveform, and thus will be excluded from further analysis.

+Cases 22, 30, 31, 43, 44, 53 and 56 produce unresolved loading errors and will be excluded for the time being.

+Of the 58 datasets provided, 31 have IAP data available under channel 1.
 Sample rate of the IAP pulse waveform is 125 Hz.

 ## 2: Data Aggregation <a name="step2"></a>